vaeyias/one-handed-game-controller/README.md

 Our codesigner, Susan Bibbins, suffers from chronic pain from fibromyalgia and has limited function in her right hand.
 She always wanted to play video games; however, modern controllers do not accomodate one-handed users.

-Our team aims to develop a comfortable and accessible game controlle designed specifically for one-handed users so that our codesigner can finally play video games that she has always wanted to try.
+Our team aims to develop a comfortable and accessible game controller designed specifically for one-handed users so that our codesigner can finally play video games that she has always wanted to try.

 ## 🔗 References
 To be completed